-Adjacent to the Sulk Institute and situated on the southwest edge of Torrey Pines Preserve, is the world-class Torrey Pines Golf Course, with its two gorgeous municipal 18-hole championship courses that have been featured on the PGA tour.
+Adjacent to the Sulk Institute and situated on the southwest edge of Torrey Pines Preserve, is the world-class Torrey Pines Golf Course, with its two gorgeous municipal 18-hole championship courses that are part of the PGA tour.

-With over 2,000 acres of untouched land, the reserve has long stretches of beachfront, and an amazing lagoon which is home to migrating birds.
+With over 2,000 acres of untouched land, the reserve has long stretches of beachfront, and a fantastic lagoon which is home to migrating birds.
 Visitors come from all over the globe to witness the California coast as it was before development.